tasmota/docs/docs/Thermostat.md

         #define THERMOSTAT_TEMP_FROST_PROTECT         40        // Default minimum temperature for frost protection, in tenths of degrees celsius
         #define THERMOSTAT_TEMP_RAMPUP_DELTA_IN       4         // Default minimum delta temperature to target to get into rampup mode, in tenths of degrees celsius
         #define THERMOSTAT_TEMP_RAMPUP_DELTA_OUT      2         // Default minimum delta temperature to target to get out of the rampup mode, in tenths of degrees celsius
-        #define THERMOSTAT_TEMP_PI_RAMPUP_ACC_E       200       // Default accumulated error when switching from ramp-up controller to PI in hundreths of degrees celsius
+        #define THERMOSTAT_TEMP_PI_RAMPUP_ACC_E       200       // Default accumulated error when switching from ramp-up controller to PI in hundredths of degrees celsius
         #define THERMOSTAT_TIME_OUTPUT_DELAY          180       // Default output delay between state change and real actuation event (f.i. valve open/closed)
         #define THERMOSTAT_TEMP_INIT                  180       // Default init target temperature for the thermostat controller
-        #define THERMOSTAT_TIME_MAX_OUTPUT_INCONSIST  3         // Default maximum time where the input and the outpus shall differ (for diagnostic) in minutes
+        #define THERMOSTAT_TIME_MAX_OUTPUT_INCONSIST  3         // Default maximum time where the input and the output shall differ (for diagnostic) in minutes
         #define THERMOSTAT_TIME_MAX_AUTOTUNE          21600     // Maximum time for the PI autotune function to complete in seconds
         #define THERMOSTAT_DUTYCYCLE_AUTOTUNE         35        // Default duty cycle (in % over PI cycle time) for the step response of the autotune PI function
         #define THERMOSTAT_PEAKNUMBER_AUTOTUNE        8         // Default number of peak temperatures (max or min) to be used for the autotune PI function